This is a 200 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

 - For information on how to fit the battery, see our post on campervan batteries.

-- The diagram also excludes wiring an inverter – it sits on the load side of the battery.
+- The diagram also excludes wiring a power inverter – it sits on the load side of the battery.

 - The 200 watt solar panel wiring diagram assumes 2 x 100w panels are being fitted.
 If you happen to be fitting 1 x 200w panel instead, see our 100 watt solar panel wiring diagram.